open-logic/open-logic/doc/tutorials/VivadoTutorial.md

 ### Analyze Resource Utilization

-From the resource utilization it is obvious that the FIFO was correctly mapped to Block-RAM:
+From the resource utilization it is obvious that the FIFO was correctly mapped to Block-RAM.

+The LUT usage also demonstrates the efficiency of *Open Logic*: If the de-bouncing would be implemented in the most simple form (one counter per signal running on the system clock directly), the de-bouncing alone would use 132 LUTs (6 signals x 25ms x 125 MHz --> 132 counter bits).
+The overall LUT count of the design is only 120 - and this includes the FIFO.

 ![Design](./VivadoTutorial/Pictures/resource_01.png)